top of page

 Step 2: Map Out the Long Game

 Writing one episode at a time can quickly lead to dead ends.
 A strong series is mapped out from the start with a clear arc across the season.
+This includes:

-• Major events and turning points in Season 1
+• Major events and turning points in Season 1.

-• The evolution of your main characters
+• The evolution of your main characters.

-• What each episode will reveal or shift
+• What each episode will reveal or shift.

 Even anthology series, like Black Mirror, benefit from having a defined thematic consistency across episodes.
 For serialized dramas like Dark, every reveal is planned ahead.
+Writers of Breaking Bad understood where they were taking Walter White.
+Even if every detail wasn’t mapped out, the long-term trajectory was clear.

 Key Beat - Lowerated Script Writer

-I don't know what i'm thinking about - Lowerated
+I don't know what I'm thinking about - Lowerated

 Step 3: Design Characters That Change

 Strong characters respond to pressure.
 They shift, adapt, or break.
+When planning characters, consider the following:

 • What does the character want?